Tamgineer/MoleculeWorld/Readme.md

 - Base class for particles.
 - Base class for bonds
+- A molecule class which builds particles and bonds
 - Simple soft bodies can be simulated

 Particles functionality can be expanded.